 First Line Treatments

-- Treatment guidelines generally recommend the use of both FDA-approved medications for ADHD and evidence-based parent- and/or teacher-administered behavior therapy under the guidance of a behavior therapist.
+- Treatment guidelines generally recommend the use of both medication for ADHD and behavior therapy.

-- The school environment, program, or placement should be part of any treatment plan.
+- The school environment, school program and school placement may all form part of the treatment plan.

 Additional Treatments to Consider